Baryogenesis in the Zee-Babu model with arbitrary $\xi$ gauge: INTRODUCTION

 \section{INTRODUCTION}

-Physics, at present, has entered into a new period, understanding of the early Universe.
-In that context, almost Cosmology and Particle Physics are on the same way.
+Physics, at present, has entered into a new period, on the understanding the early Universe.
+In that context, Cosmology and Particle Physics are on the same way.
 Being as a central issue of cosmology and particle physics, at present the baryon asymmetry is an interesting problem.
 If we could explain this problem, we can understand the true nature of the smallest elements and reveal a lot about an imbalances matter-antimatter from the early Universe.

-The electroweak baryogenesis (EWBG) is a way to explaining the Baryon Asymmetry of Universe (BAU) in the early universe, has been known by Sakharov conditions, which are B, C, CP violations, and deviation from thermal equilibrium \cite{sakharov}.
+The electroweak baryogenesis (EWBG) is a way to explaining the baryon asymmetry of the Universe (BAU) in the early Universe, associating with Sakharov conditions, which are B, C, $CP$ violations, and deviation from thermal equilibrium \cite{sakharov}.
 These conditions can be satisfied when the EWPT must be a strongly first-order phase transition.
-Because that not only leads to thermal imbalance \cite{mkn}, but also makes a connection between B and CP violation via nonequilibrium physics \cite{ckn}.
+Because that not only leads to thermal imbalance \cite{mkn}, but also makes a connection between B and $CP$ violation via nonequilibrium physics \cite{ckn}.

-The EWPT has been investigated in the Standard Model (SM) \cite{mkn,SME,michela} as well as its various extended versions \cite{BSM,majorana,thdm,ESMCO,elptdm,phonglongvan,SMS,dssm,munusm,lr,singlet,mssm1,twostep,1101.4665}.
-For the SM, although the EWPT strength is larger than unity at the electroweak scale, but the mass of the Higgs boson must be less than $125$ GeV \cite{mkn,SME,michela}; so the EWBG requires new physics beyond the SM at the weak scale \cite{BSM}.
+The EWPT has been investigated in the standard model (SM) Ref.\cite{mkn,SME,michela} as well as its various extended versions \cite{BSM,majorana,thdm,ESMCO,elptdm,phonglongvan,SMS,dssm,munusm,lr,singlet,mssm1,twostep,1101.4665}.
+For the SM, although the EWPT strength is larger than unity at the electroweak scale, the mass of the Higgs boson must be less than $125$ GeV \cite{mkn,SME,michela}; so the EWBG requires new physics beyond the SM at the weak scale \cite{BSM}.

-Many extensions such as the Two-Higgs-Doublet model, the reduced minimal 3-3-1 model, the economical 3-3-1 model or the Minimal Supersymmetric Standard Model, have a strongly first-order EWPT and the new sources of CP violation, which are necessary to account for BAU; triggers for the first-order EWPT in these models are heavy bosons or dark matter candidates \cite{majorana,thdm,ESMCO,elptdm,phonglongvan,singlet,mssm1,twostep}.
-However, the most researches of the EWPT are the Landau gauge.
-Recently gauge invariant also made important contributions in the electroweak phase transition as researching in Ref. \cite{1101.4665}.
+Many extensions such as the two-Higgs-boublet model, the reduced minimal 3-3-1 model, the economical 3-3-1 model or the Minimal Supersymmetric Standard Model, have a strongly first-order EWPT and the new sources of CP violation, which are necessary to account for the BAU; triggers for the first-order EWPT in these models are heavy bosons or Dark Matter candidates \cite{majorana,thdm,ESMCO,elptdm,phonglongvan,singlet,mssm1,twostep, chiang3}.
+However, most research of the EWPT are the Landau gauge.
+Recently gauge invariant also made important contributions in the EWPT as researching in Refs.\cite{1101.4665,Arefe}.